adamjuhasz/documentation/api/response.md

 ```

 ## sendImage {#sendimage}
-Go back to the default script
+Send an image to the user.
 ```typescript
 .sendImage(url: string) => Promise<Response>
 ```